ShifatJahanShifa/Portfolio/README.md

 # Portfolio using HTML

 I have made my Portfolio using HTML only.
-I may make it more effective, responsive,beautiful in looking in future using other technology.
+I may make it more effective, responsive,beautiful in looking in future using other technologies.